qiz-li/lovelace-soft-ui/README.md

 **[@KTibow](https://github.com/KTibow)'s [dark](https://github.com/KTibow/lovelace-dark-soft-ui-theme/) and [light](https://github.com/KTibow/lovelace-light-soft-ui-theme/) Soft UI themes.** If you are looking for a quick and simple way to implement this style universally to all your cards, this is the way.
 KTibow's themes are easier to implement, faster to set up, and will still work with any of the custom cards inside this repo.
 However, using the way described in this repo provides more flexibility and customizability.

 ## 1. Install card-mod
 OK so you've decided to redo your UI, don't worry, your UI will look as great as the screenshots following these 3 simple steps!
-First of all, you will need to install [**card-mod**](https://github.com/thomasloven/lovelace-card-mod).
-It is a custom card available on [HACS](https://hacs.xyz) (the Home Assistant Community Store).
-Please read HACS [documentation](https://hacs.xyz) and install it.
+First of all, if you want to apply styles to cards other than `button-card`, you will need to install [**card-mod**](https://github.com/thomasloven/lovelace-card-mod).
+It's a custom card available on [HACS](https://hacs.xyz) (the Home Assistant Community Store).
+Please read the HACS [documentation](https://hacs.xyz) and install it.

 ## 2. Custom Light and Dark Themes
 The cards and styling in this repo are coded to be used with a light theme when the sun is up and a dark theme when the sun is down.
 Although Home Assistant, by default, provides a light and dark theme, this style works best with custom themes.